-7. American Express National Bank: American Express® Personal Savings consistently pays one of the highest interest rates on FDIC-insured savings accounts (1.90% APY as of 8.22.2019).
+7. American Express National Bank: American Express Personal Savings consistently pays one of the highest interest rates on FDIC-insured savings accounts

 8. Excel: With all of the available online tools, it’s easy to forget about some of the basics.
 Excel is where I track our net worth, updated monthly.

-10. Empower: An online banking and budgeting app that links all your financial accounts on one platform.
+10. Empower: An app that links all your financial accounts on one platform.
 From there you can set weekly and monthly budget amounts and track your spending so you can keep more of your hard-earned money in your pocket.
-Plus, you can set up automated savings to set aside excess cash into savings, allowing you to accumulate money passively.
-Some other great features that Empower has is bill negotiation which renegotiates cable, internet and phone bills, and helps you cancel unneeded subscriptions to save additional money.
-You can also open an interest bearing, no-fuss checking account.
-The app even comes with human coaching to provide one-on-one financial guidance.
+Plus, you can set up Automatic Savings to set aside excess cash into savings, allowing you to accumulate money passively.
+You can also sign up for an Empower Card which is interest bearing.

 Learn More: How to Spend the Same But Get More

 11. myFICO: The place to go to get your official FICO score is the company that created the score in the first place, myFICO.
 If you sign up for FICO’s score monitoring service, you get access to your FICO score for a small fee.

 You can also get access to your FICO score for free by owning a Barclaycard.
 Barclaycard is one of the few credit card issuers that provides its card members with free access to their FICO scores.